Denver Metro Orthopedics, P.C.

 Every year, more than 1 million Americans visit the emergency room due to ankle injuries.
-At Denver Metro Orthopedics, P.C., Stephen Thon, MD, and John Schwappach, MD, work with adults and teens to diagnose and treat ankle injuries using safe, effective means.
+At Denver Metro Orthopedics, P.C., John Schwappach, MD, works with adults and teens to diagnose and treat ankle injuries using safe, effective means.
 To make an appointment at the office in Englewood, Centennial, Lone Tree, or Aurora, Colorado, call the nearest location to speak with a team member or book online today.

 Ankle injuries occur when your ankle joint is twisted, fractured, or stretched beyond its normal range of motion.
 Though they’re often associated with athletes and active people, ankle injuries can affect anyone of any age.

 If you or a loved one suffers an ankle injury, it’s important to seek prompt diagnosis and treatment.
 Without proper care, an ankle injury can affect your mobility and prevent you from routine activities like exercising or walking the dog.

 At Denver Metro Orthopedics, P.C., Dr. Thon and Dr. Schwappach diagnose and treat various ankle injuries, including:

 An ankle strain occurs when you twist, pull, or tear a muscle or tendon.
 Strains can be acute or chronic; acute strains occur suddenly, while chronic strains happen over a period of days or weeks.